Mira Mesa Senior High School: College Attendance

-Mira Mesa AFJROTC
+JROTC

-Mira Mesa High School is home to the 936th Wing of the Air Force Junior Reserve Officer Training Corps (CA-936) which is one of the thirteen units contained within the San Diego Unified School District JROTC Joint Brigade.
-Established in September 1993, CA-936 has served Mira Mesa High School and the local community, participating in many community service events such as the annual Mira Mesa Street Fair and Fourth of July Parade.
+Mira Mesa High School is home to the 8th Battalion, an Army Junior Reserve Officers' Training Corps unit and one of the fourteen units contained within the San Diego Unified School District JROTC Joint Brigade.
+It was formerly home to the 936th Wing of Air Force JROTC (CA-936).
+Established in September 1993, the unit has served Mira Mesa High School and the local community, participating in many community service events such as the annual Mira Mesa Street Fair and Fourth of July Parade.

-Currently, CA-936 is led by two certified Aerospace Science Instructors consisting of a retired United States Air Force Major and a retired United States Air Force Master Sergeant.
-Cadet leadership within the wing consists of a thirteen-member "Senior Staff" led by a Wing Commander.
-The unit has four drill teams: a Sabre Team, an Armed Fancy Drill Team, an Unarmed Fancy Drill Team, and Color Guard.
-The program also boasts several special teams: a Cyberpatriot Team, an Awareness Presentation Team, an Academic Team, and a Youth Physical Fitness Team.
-The Wing has a friendly rivalry with Herbert Hoover High School's Army JROTC Group.
-They are also neighbors to the Scripps Ranch Air Force JROTC (CA-935) unit.
-In addition to being awarded the Distinguished Unit Award multiple times by Headquarters AFJROTC, CA-936 has twice been awarded the SDUSD Brigade's Stilwell trophy in 2001 and 2002.
+CA-936 was led by two certified Aerospace Science Instructors consisting of a retired United States Air Force Major and a retired United States Air Force Senior Master Sergeant.
+As an Army JROTC unit, it is currently led by a retired United States Army Lieutenant Colonel and a retired United States Army Sergeant First Class.
+Cadet leadership within the unit consists of a thirteen-member "Senior Staff" led by a Battalion Commander.
+The unit has four drill teams: an Armed Fancy Drill Team, a Color Guard, a Sabre Team, and an Unarmed Fancy Drill Team.
+The program also boasts several special teams, including a CyberPatriot Team, an Awareness Presentation Team, an Academic Team, and a Raiders Team.
+It is a neighbor of the Scripps Ranch Air Force JROTC unit (CA-935th).
+In addition to being awarded the Distinguished Unit Award multiple times by AFJROTC Headquarters, CA-936 has twice been awarded the SDUSD Brigade's Stilwell trophy in 2001 and 2002.